 Rebecca says she had always dreamed of running her own consultancy, and the opportunity presented itself during a career break in the early days of Covid-19.

-In addition to coaching sessions, Rebecca runs a Women Who Thrive group program, bespoke leadership initiatives, executive team development and delivers keynote speeches at corporate events.
+In addition to 1:1 executive coaching sessions, Rebecca runs a Women Who Thrive group program, senior leadership team effectiveness work, and delivers keynote speeches at corporate events.

 She often speaks on the realities – spoken and unspoken – of life at the top.